-Bechtel and Babcock & Wilcox (B&W) formed Generation mPower, LLC (GmP), an alliance to build small modular reactors, that are a safe, scalable, reliable, and cost-effective alternative to new-generation nuclear facilities.
-Bechtel is currently providing design engineering, procurement, and licensing services to GmP to develop two innovative Standard Plant Designs utilizing B&W’s mPower™ technology. mPower is nominal 180 MWe light water, steam generating, small modular reactor technology.
+Bechtel and BWX Technologies, Inc. formed Generation mPower, LLC (GmP), an alliance to build small modular reactors, that are a safe, scalable, reliable, and cost-effective alternative to new-generation nuclear facilities.
+Bechtel is currently leading design engineering, procurement, and licensing services to develop plant design using the BWXT mPower™ technology. mPower is a nominal 195 MWe light water, steam generating, small modular reactor technology.
 The plant design includes a fully underground containment structure and safety systems that are located in and protected by underground structures.

 - Project management